What Visual Effects (VFX) Software is Used by the PROs

 Visual Effects are different from Special Effects.
 VFX are effects that cannot be done on set or are impossible to happen in real life.

-That being said, since new worlds, superheroes, monsters, and magical powers are being created and controlled digitally through computers, something powerful might be creating it, and this are the software.
+That being said, since new worlds, superheroes, monsters, and magical powers are being created and controlled digitally through computers, something powerful might be creating it, and this is the software.
 Nothing will ever be made without them.

-VFX can be divided into modeling, animation, shading / texturing, effects, rendering, match moving, rotoscoping and compositing.
+VFX can be divided into modeling, animation, shading/texturing, effects, rendering, match moving, rotoscoping and compositing.

 3D MODELING